Taylor Hill Shares Makeup-Free Selfie On Instagram

 Taylor Hill, Victoria’s Secret Angel, shared a makeup-free selfie on Instagram, and fans can’t get over how much they love the photo.
 In the picture, she put her chin on her left hand and smiled faintly at the camera.
 She took the photo in the sun, and wore her hair down.
 Fans commented on her natural beauty, and how she’s “still so gorgeous.”
 Others said that she looked “perfect” and “very very beautiful.”

-The VS model recently had a great showing at their annual fashion show, which has already been shot and will air on TV on December 2nd.
-Since then, she’s shared some selfies of herself wearing sweaters and a plaid shirt, clearly getting ready for the winter season.
+The VS model recently had a great showing at their annual fashion show, which has already been shot and will air on TV on December 2, 2018.
+Since the taping, she’s shared some selfies of herself wearing sweaters and a plaid shirt, clearly getting ready for the winter season.
 In addition, Taylor shared a Ralph Lauren gift guide with her fans.

 “The versatility and beauty of Ralph Lauren gifts make them so special.
 Romance is the perfect holiday scent for parties and romantic nights in, and my go-to uniform for family time in Colorado is a shawl-collar cardigan and cowboy boots.”

-The guide includes a “Crest Geometric Shawl Cardigan” that costs $3,490.00 and has winter-inspired colors like dark red, green, gray, and white.
+The guide includes a “Crest Geometric Shawl Cardigan” that costs $3,490 and has winter-inspired colors like dark red, green, gray, and white.
 There’s a gold “RL” crest on the left side of the jacket and has a shawl collar.
-There’s also a $995.00 cashmere scarf from Italy that is 83″ long.
+There’s also a $995 cashmere scarf from Italy that is 83 inches long.

 In addition to all of the holiday spirit, some fans may wonder how Taylor stays so fit.
 But when it comes to her meals like breakfast, she’s been keeping things simple, according to Harper’s Bazaar.